eastonzhang01/ShardAnalyzerLambda/README.md

 # OpenSearch Shard Analyzer Lambda Function

-This tool analyzes the output of `_cat/shards?v` and recommend sharding strategy for the cluster based on the target shard size.
+This tool analyzes the output of `_cat/shards?v` and recommends a sharding strategy for the cluster based on the target shard size.
 ### Guidelines
 * **For search workloads** - target shard size could be 10-30 GB
 * **For Log analytics workloads** - target shard size could be 30-50 GB